GraphDefined/MCPWebServerTests/README.md

-# Model Context Protocol (MCP) WebServer Test
+# Model Context Protocol (MCP) WebServer Tests

-A small test tool for starting a C# MCP Server on the command line and for unit tests.
+Testing tools for MCP webservers and clients on the command line, via plain HTTP, and for unit tests.